USDepartmentofLabor/ui-claimant-experience-pilot/docs/swa-api.md

 Examples are given using the `curl` command for simplicity.
 The production URL is used in all examples.

+## Versioning

+The API version is noted in the URL patterns.
+The current version is `v1`.

 ## Authentication

 All API authentication and Claim decryption relies on a public/private keypair that each SWA generates.
 The